Liberty of the Clink

 The Liberty of the Clink was an area in Southwark, on the south bank of the River Thames, opposite the City of London.
-Although situated in Surrey the liberty was exempt from the jurisdiction of the county's high sheriff and was under the jurisdiction of the Bishop of Winchester who was usually either the Chancellor or Treasurer of the King.
+Although situated in Surrey the liberty was exempt from the jurisdiction of the county's sheriff and was under the jurisdiction of the Bishop of Winchester who was usually either the Chancellor or Treasurer of the King.

 Formation

 The liberty was originally the north-eastern part of the 'hide of Southwark' granted by Henry I to the Priory of Bermondsey (Bermondsey Abbey) in 1104–09.
 The house sold it in around 1149 to Henry of Blois, the Bishop of Winchester and younger brother of King Stephen, who wanted a house for his London governmental duties.

 The bishopric's administration referred to it as the Manor of Southwark, i.e., the Manor of the Bishop in Southwark.
 It was also known as the 'Liberty of Winchester'.
 The liberty (a manorial jurisdiction) was confirmed when King Stephen sanctioned the transaction.